TianyuWu-Henry/MLDS400_Group5/README.md

     + **skstinfo.csv Exploration**

-      This dataset is the second largest one, which includes 39,230,145 observations with 4 effective columns (SKU, STORE, COST, RETAIL)
+      This dataset is the second largest one, which includes 39,230,145 observations with 4 effective columns (SKU, STORE, COST, RETAIL), which clearly show the unit number of stock items for each store, corresponding cost, and retail price of the stock item.

       - SKU data reveals that there is a wide range of products represented.
 With SKUs ranging from 3 to 10 million, this suggests a diverse product catalog.
       - The store data provided information about where these products are sold, with store IDs ranging from 100 to 9909, which implies that the products are distributed across a large number of stores.